veterparga/veterparga.github.io/content/authors/admin/_index.md

       I also actively participated in our Salesforce PoC and, during implementation, developed automations to integrate market data, user metrics, and model outputs into the Salesforce ecosystem, enhancing efficiency for sales and account management teams.

-      Experiencing the impact of both data engineering and frontline analytics made me realize that while data science and experimentation are exciting, I’m more excited about building end-to-end solutions that solve immediate problems.
+      Experiencing the impact of both data engineering and frontline analytics made me realize that while data science and experimentation are exciting, I’m more interested in building comprehensive, end-to-end analytical solutions that solve immediate problems.
   - position: Research Analyst
     company_name: Mews
     date_start: 2019-09-01